shundhammer/qdirstat/doc/Pkg-View.md

 All packages starting with "chrom" or "Chrom" or "CHROM".

-_Notice that all patterns are case insensitive (mostly because distro makers and packagers tend to get creative when to use uppercase characters in package names, and most users can't remember when or why._
+_Notice that all patterns are case insensitive -- mostly because distro makers and packagers tend to get creative when to use uppercase characters in package names, and most users can't remember when or why._